Real-Time Corporate Chat & Announcements

 By contrast, announcements are NOT messages: their delivery semantics differ (one-shot, per-recipient read status, not tied to a chat), so they were modeled separately.
 This asymmetry (reusing the message abstraction where it fits and splitting it where it doesn't) also shows up in push: messages and polls go through the persistent queue_mensajes queue (whose unique key is device+message), while reactions and announcements are sent directly via the Expo SDK, since they're ephemeral/one-shot and would collide with that constraint.

-The frontend has two clients sharing a state layer (chat-store.js): the full chat app (chat.bundle.js, ~7,700 lines) in vanilla JavaScript and a React widget (~6,400 lines) meant to be injected into legacy ERP pages, loading React and Socket.IO from a CDN.
-Both bundles are IIFEs with no build step: they're edited directly.
-The trade-off is clear: deployment simplicity (just serve the file) at the cost of modern tooling, a constraint imposed by having to coexist with a legacy frontend.
+The frontend consists of two clients sharing a shared state layer (chat-store.js): the full chat app in vanilla JavaScript, and a React widget designed to be injected into legacy ERP pages by loading React and Socket.IO from CDN.
+Both bundles are IIFEs with no build step — edited and deployed by simply serving the file — a deliberate trade-off that prioritizes deployment simplicity over modern dev tooling, driven by the need to coexist with a legacy frontend without altering its pipeline.

 Development, challenges and future work